Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 ## Overview

-This readme demonstrates how to deploy a Java Servlet web application to **Azure Cloud** using [Azure App Service](https://docs.microsoft.com/azure/app-service/).
-It is recommended that the code sample from [Enable your Java Servlet webapp to sign in users and call Microsoft Graph with the Microsoft identity platform](https://github.com/azure-samples/ms-identity-java-servlet-webapp-call-graph) is used for deployment.
-You may choose to follow these steps with a different sample or your own project.
+This readme demonstrates how to deploy a Java Servlet web application that signs in users and calls graph to **Azure Cloud** using [Azure App Service](https://docs.microsoft.com/azure/app-service/).
+It is recommended that you clone the respository [Enable your Java Servlet webapp to sign in users and call Microsoft Graph with the Microsoft identity platform](https://github.com/azure-samples/ms-identity-java-servlet-authentication) and use the sample in the `2-Authorization-I/call-graph` directory for deployment.
+You may choose to follow these steps with a different sample or your own project, noting that the instructions here are specific to the sample listed.

 ## Prerequisites